Causes and Risk Factors

 There is considerable debate about whether to test for H. pylori and treat infected patients who have dyspepsia but no clear evidence of ulcers, in part because H. pylori in the intestinal tract protects against GERD and possibly other conditions.
 There is also concern about the overuse of antibiotics, which can contribute to the emergence of antibiotic-resistant bacteria.

-Reported cure rates for H. pylori range from 70 to 90% after triple therapy regimen (antibiotic plus PPI) treatment.
-Eradication rates are higher for sequential therapy and quadruple therapy regimens that include bismuth subsalicylate (PeptoBismol).
+Reported cure rates for H. pylori range from 70 to 90% after triple therapy regimen (antibiotics plus PPI) treatment.
+Eradication rates are higher for when bismuth subsalicylate (Pepto-Bismol) is added to the regimen.
 The standard treatment regimen uses two antibiotics and a PPI:

 Patients typically take combination treatment for at least 14 days.
 A 7-day regimen is another option, but some research suggests that 14 days of therapy with antibiotics and PPIs is more effective at eradicating H. pylori.
-Sequential therapy may also be considered.
+When quadruple therapy (without bismuth) is taken at the same time (concomitant therapy), cure rates appear similar to when the medicines are taken sequentially.

 Combination products such as Helidac Therapy, Prevpac and Pylera are available.